 Our subject networks across schools and phases are also highly effective, using knowledge and experience from across the trust to plan collaboratively, moderate student work, support our teachers and develop our curriculum.

-Primary Schools Improvement Leader
+Director of Primary Schools Improvement

 Louise began her career in teaching after training in Kent.
 Following a few years working as a classroom practitioner, Louise contributed to securing an Outstanding Ofsted judgement through her excellent leadership of Mathematics.
 Louise also has experience of working beyond a single school through the National Support School network.